Wednesday, November 19, 2025

 Two types of biological sexes and Olympic Games

-Therefore, for people with the two different biological sexes, when gender must be specified, different genders should be used for different occasions.
+Therefore, for people with the two types of biological sexes having different values, when gender must be specified, different gender types should be used for different occasions.
 For example, phenotypic gender is often used for surgery, genotypic gender for prescriptions, and should also be used for registration for sports events from now on.
 The International Boxing Association (IBA) determines gender by genotype.
 In a letter to the International Olympic Committee (IOC) in June 2023, they pointed out that Algerian boxer Imane Khelif had XY (male) chromosomes in two separate tests, and therefore disqualified her (him) from participating in the 2023 International Boxing Championships.
 The letter stated, "This situation epitomizes the importance of protecting safe sport, and the integrity of sport in which the Olympic Movement is jointly committed to."
 Unfortunately, the IBA did not disclose the test results.
 Meanwhile, the IOC accused the IBA of defaming the IOC.
 As a result, the IBA's test results were ignored by the IOC, and some athletes who may have XY chromosomes are allowed to participate in the women's events of the 2024 Olympics.
 It is regrettable that as a tradition, the Olympic Committee still determines gender based on the sex assigned at birth, i.e. phenotypic gender.
 For the very few who have a different phenotype from their genotype, XY chromosome athletes clearly have a greater advantage in participating in women's events.
 (Similarly, athletes with XX chromosomes but of phenotypically male gender are at a disadvantage in participating in men's events, although this may never actually happen, for obvious reasons.)

 Tuesday, December 26, 2023